duluca/dev-norms/readme.md

 # Quickstart

-Add sensible developer norms to your project by executing:
+Add developer norms and a PR template to your project by executing:

 `npx dev-norms create`